Betta fish are known for their beauty. They’re often seen swimming in the water or hiding out of sight among plants and other decorations in tanks.

 Betta fish are voracious eaters, and consequently, they often eat more.
 Overeating leads to constipation and develops swim bladder disease.
 Never overfeed your betta fish, always provide them as much food that they can finish within 2-3 minutes.

-If your betta suffers from swim bladder disease, stop feeding them one or two days.
+If your betta suffers from swim bladder disease, stop feeding them for one or two days.
 After that, try to provide them with fiber-rich food like Daphnia and blanched peas.

 However, sometimes treatment doesn’t help to cure the swim bladder disease.
 In that case, there are no other means but to euthanize your betta fish.